donatodipaola/nomadic_driver/README.md

 ## Subscribed Topics

 #### `cmd_vel` *geometry_msgs::Twist*
-Tthe velocity command that the robot should execute.
+The velocity command that the robot should execute.

 ## Published Topics